 What can you expect if you sign up at Te Ata?

 Membership is free!

 A quick orientation guide of the centre will follow and help you get settled in on your first day joining our growing circle of friends at Te Ata.
-You will recieve a welcome pack including a membership card and enjoy a free tea or coffee for your first day.
+You will receive a welcome pack including a membership card and enjoy a free tea or coffee for your first day.

 All this information and more will be available to you at the centre and our friendly centre hosts will be happy to help you connect and join in on any classes or activities you would like to attend or have interest in and want to learn more about them.
 And can also answer any questions you may have.